rocky-linux/mattermost-plugin-community-toolkit/docs/PODMAN_DEVELOPMENT.md

 ## Integration with Existing Workflow

-The Docker development environment works alongside existing deployment methods:
+The Podman development environment works alongside existing deployment methods:

 - **`make deploy`** - Deploys to server configured via environment variables (works with any Mattermost instance)
-- **`make dev-deploy`** - Specifically deploys to the local Docker stack
+- **`make dev-deploy`** - Specifically deploys to the local Podman stack

 You can use either method depending on your needs.
-The Docker stack is ideal for:
+The Podman stack is ideal for:

 - Isolated testing
 - CI/CD pipelines
 - Reproducible test environments